wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/2-learn-about-entities.md

 Besides defining how rows can be related to other rows, 1:N table relationships also provide data to address the following questions:

 - When I delete a row, should any rows that are related to that row also be deleted?
-- When I assign a rows to a new owner, do I also have to assign all related rows to the new owner?
+- When I assign a row to a new owner, do I also have to assign all related rows to the new owner?
 - How can I streamline the data entry process when I create a new related row in the context of an existing row?
 - How should people who view a row be able to view the related rows?